AliveTeam/alive_reversing/README.md

 Anyone who wishes to contribute is encouraged to join the project's [Discord]( https://discord.gg/khs6KKS), where most of the communication happens.

-By contributing to this project, the contributor agrees and accepts that their code will be licensed under a GPL-compatible license in the future.
+By contributing to this project, the contributor agrees and accepts that their code will be licensed under a GPL-compatible license (most likely the [MIT/Expat](https://opensource.org/licenses/MIT) license) in the future.

 ## Building R.E.L.I.V.E.